-Tara Bynum (University of Iowa) joins us for an exploration of the writing and life of Phillis Wheatley, who also chose to be known as Phillis Peters, in this episode.
+Tara Bynum (University of Iowa) joins us for an exploration of the writing and life of Phillis Wheatley Peters in this episode.

-Wheatley is best known as a poet, and it is easy to see her as the first point in a lineage of black American women poets stretching on to Amanda Gorman in the twenty-first century.
-But Bynum makes a compelling case for a fuller portrait of Wheatley, seeing her also as a letter writer in multiple currents of late- eighteenth-century history.
+Peters is best known as a poet, and it is easy to see her as the first point in a lineage of black American women poets stretching on to Amanda Gorman in the twenty-first century.
+But Bynum makes a compelling case for a fuller portrait of the author, seeing her also as a letter writer in multiple currents of late- eighteenth-century history.

-Colour cover of Wheatley’s Complete Writings, published by Penguin Classics, 2001
+Cover of Peters’s Complete Writings, published by Penguin Classics, 2001

 7. Mary Seacole / Alisha Walters

-A Jamaican-British nurse and writer , Mary Seacole used her medical skills to help the soldiers whom she called “her sons” during the Crimean War.
+This episode is about the complicated intersection of race, class, colonization and women’s writing in the mid-nineteenth century, with a focus on the work of Mary Seacole.
+A Jamaican-British nurse and writer, Seacole used her medical skills to help the soldiers whom she called “her sons” during the Crimean War.
 She wrote her story in the Wonderful Adventures of Mrs. Seacole in Many Lands (1858).

 Seacole was well-known in the nineteenth century but has only re-emerged recently as an important historical figure and writer.
 We talk with Alisha Walters of the Pennsylvania State University about the reception of Seacole’s writing and what intrigues her about Seacole and her work.